Improvised explosive device: India

 IEDs are increasingly being used by Maoists in India.

 On 13 July 2011, three IEDs were used by the Insurgency in Jammu and Kashmir to carry out a coordinated attack on the city of Mumbai, killing 19 people and injuring 130 more.

 On 21 February 2013, two IEDs were used to carry out bombings in the Indian city of Hyderabad.
 The bombs exploded in Dilsukhnagar, a crowded shopping area of the city, within 150 metres of each other.

 On 17 April 2013, two kilos of explosives used in Bangalore bomb blast at Malleshwaram area, leaving 16 injured and no fatalities.
 Intelligence sources have said the bomb was an Improvised Explosive Device or IED.

 On 21 May 2014, Indinthakarai village supporters of the Kudankulam Nuclear Power Plant were targeted by opponents using over half a dozen crude "country-made bombs".
 It was further reported that there had been at least four similar bombings in Tamil Nadu during the preceding year.

 On 28 December 2014, a minor explosion took place near the Coconut Grove restaurant at Church Street in Bangalore on Sunday around 8:30 pm.
 One woman was killed and another injured in the blast.

 During the 2016 Pathankot attack, several casualties came from IEDs.

 On 14 February 2019 in 2019 Pulwama attack, several casualties were reported due to IED blast.

+On 29 October 2023, a series of IED explosions were used to kill 2 attendees at a Jehovah's Witnesses Convention in Kalamassery, India.